 Gamepad input setup uses a separate mapping file for each hardware gamepad type.
 See below for more information.

-Multi-touch type triggers are available on iOS and Android devices in native applications (ie not HTML5 builds running on a mobile device).
+Multi-touch type triggers are available on iOS and Android devices in native applications and HTML5 bundles.
 They populate a table in the action table called

 touch.
 The elements in the table are integer-indexed with numbers